Zvapo/CosmosNote/backend/quartz/content/Criteria for Planet Habitability.md

 6. **Magnetic Field**: A magnetic field can protect a planet's atmosphere from being stripped away by solar winds, which is vital for maintaining conditions suitable for life.

 These criteria are based on our understanding of life on Earth, but researchers are continually discovering new environments that may support life, which could expand the definition of habitability [[Criteria for Planet Habitability]].
 Additionally, the size of a planet plays a significant role in its habitability, particularly in relation to its radius [[Largest Habitable Planets]].
 For more insights, see [[Recent Research on Habitable Planets]].
 For a deeper exploration of these concepts, refer to [[Understanding Habitable Planets | source text]].
+For information on the current conditions that may affect habitability, see [[Current Weather in Poznan]].

 ### Follow-Up Questions:
 1. What are some examples of exoplanets that are considered potentially habitable?